Michael Stebbins

 Michael Stebbins is an American geneticist and former Vice President of Science and Technology at the Laura and John Arnold Foundation.
 He previously served as Assistant Director for Biotechnology, at the White House Office of Science and Technology Policy.

 Education

-He received his B.S. in biology from the State University of New York at Stony Brook, and his Ph.D. in genetics while working at Cold Spring Harbor Laboratory, where he constructed genetic systems to artificially control gene expression in the brain.
+He received his B.S. in biology from the State University of New York at Stony Brook, and his Ph.D. in genetics while working at Cold Spring Harbor Laboratory, where he constructed transgenic systems to control gene expression in the brains of animals for the study of long-term memory formation.
+That system is now used to create sterile male mosquitoes for the control of dengue fever and other mosquito borne diseases.
+Stebbins also created the first monoclonal antibody against luciferase, which is now sold worldwide in research kits using luciferase.